Aníbal Milhais: War service

 A few months later, Milhais once again held back a German assault single-handed with his Lewis gun, allowing a Belgian unit to retreat safely to a secondary trench without casualties.
 Both the British observers present in the scene and the Belgian commander included his action in their reports.
-Milhais was awarded the highest Portuguese distinction - the Order of the Tower and Sword - and the French Légion d'Honneur, delivered on the battlefield before 15,000 Allied soldiers.
+Milhais was awarded the highest Portuguese distinction - the Order of the Tower and Sword - and the French Légion d'Honneur, awarded on the battlefield before 15,000 Allied soldiers.

 On 15 July 1918 the Order of Service of the Battalion published a commendation, given by Major Ferreira do Amaral, which described his action as having been worth a million men, hence the nickname by which he became known: "Soldier Millions".

 After the war

 On 2 February 1919 he returned to his homeland and married Teresa de Jesus and had nine children with her.
 After the war ended, the Portuguese economy was near bankruptcy, and Milhais had difficulty providing for his family.
 The Portuguese government promised to help, but instead of an allowance, named the village where he was born after him.
 On 8 July 1924 the Parliament renamed the town of Valongo as Valongo de Milhais.
 The rather shy Milhais lived in the village of Valongo of Milhais, more famous than ever, but as poor as before.
 He received many decorations and much public praise, but the highly decorated soldier still could not provide for his family.

 In 1928, he emigrated to Brazil in an attempt to improve his financial standing.
 The Portuguese community in Brazil received him as a hero.
 When the Portuguese living there realized that Milhais was in need, the community gathered funds to send him back to Portugal with enough money to provide for his family.
 The Portuguese public thought it a national indignity and were angry that the military had done little for Milhais.

 On 5 August 1928 he returned to Portugal and to agriculture.
 He received a small pension, enough to live on as a national hero.

 He died on 3 June 1970 in the village named after him.